jnozzi/cocoadev.com/markdown/NSViewProblem.md

 ----
 OK.
-I agree with the OP, anonResp's teenage obsession with the word "wank" has degenerated below what I would consider acceptable for General/CocoaDev.
+I agree with the OP, anonResp's teenage obsession with the word "wank" has degenerated below what I would consider acceptable for CocoaDev.
 On the other hand, he does (in his more civil moments) have a valid point: you appear on the face of it to be spending too much time reading and replying to this page, and not enough learning about the subjects mentioned.
 Ease off on editing this page, too, it's impossible to comment with the edit war that's going on.

 Try printing the address of your lens object in     setTheLens and     drawRect.
-If they differ, you've found your problem. -- General/KritTer
+If they differ, you've found your problem. -- KritTer